 Turn right onto the woods road, soon crossing a stone causeway that carries the road over a stream.
 Just beyond, the road recrosses the buried utility line.
 After passing a campsite (with a picnic table) on the left, the road curves to the left and begins a steady descent.
 Here, the North Salem Trail (black “NS” on white) begins on the right, but you should stay on the road, following the orange blazes.

 Just before reaching a stone causeway that carries the road over Pine Lake, turn left following the Orange Trail onto a woods road and begins to run parallel to the eastern shore of the lake, passing the three Big Pine Lean-tos on the right.
 The road soon bears left and begins to climb rather steeply.

 At the crest of the rise, follow the Orange Trail as it turns right, leaving the road.
-Several yurts are visible to the left.
+Several yurts that are part of Camp Morty are visible to the left.
 The trail parallels the inlet of Pine Lake, below on the right.
 It steeply descends a rock ledge, bears left, and passes Laurel Lake on the right.

 At the end of the lake, the trail turns sharply left, parallels a stream, then turns right and crosses the stream on a wooden bridge.
 It climbs a hill to end at the park office, where the hike began.Publication: Submitted by Daniel Chazin on 03/13/2014

 This hike loops around the park on woods roads and trails and reaches a panoramic viewpoint.